martylanger/lets-api/README.md

 As described above, the ownership structure for ballots and choices is still a work in progress.

-Later on in development I intend to add the capability for users to keep contacts and groups of contacts.
+Later on in development I intend to add the capability for users to keep contacts and groups of contacts, as well as to own their ballots/votes.

 ## ERD